 Thyroid UK - the charity who support this patient to patient forum have a list of recommended thyroid specialists NHS and Private - maybe get the list and see who's there - many still do video consults - so distance need not be the stumbling block - contact admin @ thyroiduk.org for the Patient Recommended list of Thyroid Specialists.

-You can also ask forum members for recommendations and your replies will be by Private Message - the Chat icon ( looks like a paper plane lights up ) alongside the Profile-My Hub -Post and Alert icons - and there is another private screen for one to one conversations.
+You can also ask forum members for recommendations and your replies will be by Private Message - then the Chat icon ( looks like a paper plane and lights up ) and found alongside the Profile-My Hub -Post and Alert icons - as there is another private screen for one to one conversations where forum members can talk openly about who to, and not to waste time and money - seeing.